slaskin1/NLP_Final_Project/README.md

 # Welcome to our Natural Language Processing final project!

-This repository contains the .csv files and their iterations, the code we used to clean and analyze the data, the presentation, and final report with findings.
+This repository contains the final .csv files, the code we used to clean and analyze the data, the presentation, and final report with findings.

 # File Directory